Walmer Road Baptist Church: Pastors

 Elmore Harris served from October 1889 to November 27, 1895, when he resigned as pastor on account of failing health.
 Harris continued to serve in an advisory capacity until his death in 1911.
 Rev. W. W. Weeks, from First Baptist Church, Moncton, New Brunswick, began at Walmer Road Church in December 1895.
 The membership at that date was 480.
 By 1900 it was 700.
 Mr. Weeks was considered "an earnest preacher and a most indefatigable worker".
 He served until 1904.
 Weeks was followed in 1905 by Oliver Horsman from New Jersey, but he was soon involved in a doctrinal controversy and resigned in January, 1906.

 John MacNeill arrived in 1906 from First Baptist Church in Winnipeg.
 At 32 years old he already had a growing reputation as a preacher and evangelist.
 He had studied at McMaster University and knew Toronto well.
 He proved to be the pastor Walmer needed at a difficult time.
 During his 23 years at Walmer, the church grew to a membership of over 2,000.
 MacNeill resigned in 1930 to become the Principal of the Theological Faculty of McMaster University.
 At the same time McMaster was relocated to Hamilton Ontario.

-The man chosen in 1930 to fill the enormous shoes of John MacNeill was Dr. Herbert H. Bingham.
+The man chosen in 1930 to fill the shoes of John MacNeill was Dr. Herbert H. Bingham.
 Coming from First Baptist Calgary, Bingham faced a difficult task.
-Although a strong preacher and evangelist, and much-loved by the congregation, he faced the twin challenges of succeeding a beloved and famous pastor, and leading the church through a time of great economic hardship.
-It is said of him, however, that he never became discouraged, even in the darkest days of the depression.
+Although a strong preacher and evangelist, and much-loved by the congregation, he faced the twin challenges of succeeding a popular and famous pastor, and leading the church through a time of economic hardship.
 In 10 1/2 years, he added 766 members, over 350 by baptism.

 In June 1940, Dr. Bingham resigned to become the first full-time general secretary of the Baptist Convention of Ontario and Quebec, and in these early days of World War II, the church turned to Adiel Jarrett Moncrief, who began his ministry October 26, 1941.
 Like Bingham, Moncrief came from a large church (First Baptist Church in Tampa, Florida), was the author of numerous books and had an excellent reputation as a leader.
 Walmer represented a significant challenge.
 Moncrief's main task was to pastor a church in wartime; the atmosphere in the congregation was a sense of a painful task that must be done.
 He served effectively through the war years but on December 28, 1945, Adiel Moncrief submitted his resignation.